Uromastyx

-Uromastyx is a genus of African and Asian agamid lizards, the member species of which are commonly called spiny-tailed lizards, uromastyces, mastigures, or dabb lizards.
+Uromastyx is a genus of lizards in the family Agamidae.
+The genus is native to Africa and the Middle East (West Asia).
+Members of the species are commonly called spiny-tailed lizards, uromastyces, mastigures, or dabb lizards.

 Lizards in the genus Uromastyx are primarily herbivorous, but occasionally eat insects and other small animals, especially young lizards.
-They spend most of their waking hours basking in the sun, hiding in underground chambers at daytime, or when danger appears.
+They spend most of their waking hours basking in the sun, hiding in underground chambers at nighttime or when danger appears.
 They tend to establish themselves in hilly, rocky areas with good shelter and accessible vegetation.

 Taxonomy

-The generic name (Uromastyx) is derived from the Ancient Greek words ourá (οὐρά) meaning "tail" and -mastix (μάστιξ) meaning "whip" or "scourge", after the thick-spiked tail characteristic of all Uromastyx species.
+The generic name Uromastyx is derived from the Ancient Greek words οὐρά (ourá), meaning "tail", and μάστιξ (mástix), meaning "whip" or "scourge", after the thick-spiked tail characteristic of all Uromastyx species.

 Species

 The following species are in the genus Uromastyx.
 Three additional species were formerly placed in this genus, but have been moved to their own genus, Saara.

+Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Uromastyx.